TechWithSanket/DES_IDOL_Project/README.md

 **DES_IDOL_Project**

 This is the final year IDOL project

+DES (Data encryption standard) Therory overview
+1. DES use for data encryption and decryption purpose.
+2. DES developed by IBM in 1970
+3. DES take 64 bit plain text and convert into 64 bit encyption text is called as chipertext.
+4. DES use single key for both encyption and decryption process of data.
+5. split the right text and left text, 16 round process perform & show the output.
+6. After 16 round process joined together and produced the 64 bit chiper text.
+7. There are 2 types of DES
+   I. Double DES
+   II.
+Triple DES
+8. Double DES use 2 key for encyption and decryption the data first key for encypt the data and second key use for decypt the data.
+9. Triple DES use 3 key for encyption and decryption the data first key use for encypt the data, second key use for decrypt the data, third key use for again encypt the data.

 We are using below technology for build this project
 - Backend Language: java
 - Frontend Language: HTML